timiskhakov/timiskhakov.github.io/_posts/2022-04-05-programming-guitar-music.md

 excerpt: From a making a beep to performing a guitar cover
 ---

-In this blog, I usually write about techniques and approaches that help us build more efficient software.
+In this blog, I usually write about approaches and technologies that help us build more efficient software.
 But this time round we're going to do something different.
 We'll talk about sound waves, learn how they're stored in computers, simulate a guitar string sound, and perform a cover of Johnny Cash's version of Hurt — in a geeky way.
 So we won't use any pre-recorded samples, sequencers, or — heaven forbid — actual guitars.
 Instead, we will employ a little bit of math, Go, and a few helper libraries for audio processing.

 But first, let's dive into the underlying theory.
 We won't be talking about the physics of sound waves and all the rest of it, but only glance over some concepts to establish common ground we're going to build our code upon.